codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 %}

-### Update configuration for Codefresh-managed rabbitmq chart
+#### Update configuration for Codefresh-managed rabbitmq chart
-From version, V1.2.1 and higher, we have deprecated support for the `Codefresh-managed rabbitmq` chart.
+From version, V1.2.0 and higher, we have deprecated support for the `Codefresh-managed rabbitmq` chart.
 The official `rabbitmq` chart has replaced the `Codefresh-managed rabbitmq`.
 For the complete list of values, see the [official values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/rabbitmq/values.yaml){:target="\_blank"}.

-> If you are running an external RabbitMQ service, no configuration update is required, and you can proceed directly with the upgrade.
+> Configuration updates are not required if you are running an external RabbitMQ service.

 **`existingPvc` replaced with `volumePermissions` and `persistence`**